1961 Syrian coup d'état: Secessionist government period (29 September 1961 – 8 March 1963)

 At 7:30 am on 29 September, Radio Damascus announced that SARCAF has entrusted Maamun al-Kuzbari (a relative of one of the coup organizers) to form a new government which consisted of the old National Party and People's Party politicians.
 It was government of the traditional Syrian elites, but it promised to maintain some of Nasser's progressive and socialist policies.
 On the same day Jordan and Turkey recognized the new regime.

-During that day, Major-General Abd al-Karim Zahreddine, a Druze, who was not involved in the planning of the coup, was appointed the army's commander-in-chief.
+During that day, Major-General Abdel Karim Zahreddine, a Druze, who was not involved in the planning of the coup, was appointed the army's commander-in-chief.
 He was a compromise figure and survived in the post until the 8 March 1963, coup.
-The restored republic kept the flag and anthem of the old Syrian Republic but changed its name the Syrian Arab Republic (to demonstrate its commitment to the Arab nationalist cause).
+The restored republic kept the flag and anthem of the old Syrian Republic but changed its name to the Syrian Arab Republic (to demonstrate its commitment to the Arab nationalist cause).

 In a speech on 5 October Nasser recognized the fact of Syrian secession and said that he would not block Syria's renewed membership in the UN and League of Arab States which Syria re-joined on 29 October.
 However, this did not mean that Nasser was going to be friendly towards the new regime.
 The Egyptian-Syrian propaganda wars started in October with Egypt calling the Syrian politicians “capitalists, reactionaries and feudalists”.
 Instead of talking about the dictatorial nature of the UAR police state, the Syrians constantly had to respond by stating that they were not reactionaries, western agents and traitors against Arab unity.

-After SARCAF appointed Zahr as-Din, the new communiques were issued under his name.
+After SARCAF appointed Zahreddine, the new communiques were issued under his name.
 A new National Security Council was established which included the Army commanders, the President and five key ministers who supervised the government.
 This system was the source for the instability of the secessionist regime.
 While the parliament and government were composed of largely traditional, right of centre politicians, the military wanted to retain and to implement many of the UAR era socialist reforms and gains aimed at improving conditions for the poor and creation of a state controlled economy.
 The military were not democrats, but rather wanted to implement their local version of UAR-style one party military rule.

 Abd al-Karim al-Nahlawi established a National Security Council, which served as a tool for continued army control over the civilian government.
 UAR era restrictions on political and individual freedoms were retained.
 Political parties were still banned and control over the media was retained.
-Those who were purged from their posts under the UAR regime, were not reinstated.
+Those who were purged from their posts under the UAR regime were not reinstated.
 The traditional infighting and instability resumed.
 This was aided by the fact that the main coup leaders had different political leanings and also business interests (through their extended families).
 Al-Kuzbari was arrested already in November 1961 and al-Husseini in January 1962.